alanperez/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.map` creates a new array of the same size while `.forEach` iterates over each element in the array.

 2. What is the difference between a function and a method?

+    `function` can be passed data to operate.
+    `method` is associated to an object.

 3. What is closure?

+    Closure is essentially a function and data within can be used by the function

 4. Describe the four rules of the 'this' keyword.

+        * 1. Window/Global Object Binding: When declared in global scope it will refer to the window object.

+        * 2. Implicit Binding: Parent function is bound

+        * 3. New Binding: new refers to the object

+        * 4. Explicit Binding: You manually have to bind things

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() allows us access in the extended class and basically binds to the function from my understanding

 ## Project Set up

 Follow these steps to set up and work on your project: